nhsevidence/tech-radar/README.md

 ## Development environment

+Docker toolbox only shares your user directory with docker so you have to clone this repository somewhere in your user directory!

 There is a supplied development environment with nodejs and npm installed in a docker container.
 This directory is mounted in so you can edit the files with whatever editor you want on your host machine.

 Open a docker quickstart terminal (or a terminal on linux) and change directory to the root of this repository.